Lonely Beach, Koh Chang

 If you can’t stomach dodgy foreign food after a night out, and hanker for the taste of home, then there’s a large kebab & burger stand just off the main road on the way to Sunflower & Seaflower resorts.

-Nearby, just off the main road, Sleepy Owl is the area’s best coffeeshop.
-A lovely little place owned by the girls from Warapura Resort.
-Years ago their first business venture on the island was a small coffeeshop on White Sand beach, after that they set up Warapura, Kachapura, KLKL Hostel and now this small bakery and cafe.
-A great spot for a flat white, a muffin and some people watching whilst you update your travel blog and Instagram that cute pattern on your latte foam to your awestruck followers.
+Nearby, just off the main road, Sleepy Owl is the area’s coolest coffeeshop.
+A lovely little place.
+Years ago their first business venture on the island was a small coffeeshop on White Sand beach, after that they set up Warapura Resort, Kachapura, KLKL Hostel and now this small bakery and cafe.
+A great spot for a flat white, a muffin and some people watching whilst you update your travel blog and Instagram that cute latte foam pattern to your awestruck followers.

 Just Say No . . .or at least be careful